turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 57:21 [[start:3441670][end:3446178]] I'm thinking I have in mind now, actually, just to try to make sense of that.
 [[start:3446344][end:3453746]] When you think about biological information, you can think about biological information as being real, as being metaphorical and instrumental.
-[[start:3453938][end:3462854]] Or you have these guys like Susan Oyama or Richard lewantin, they try to bring some they are against this cause of primacy.
+[[start:3453938][end:3462854]] Or you have these guys like Susan Oyama or Richard Lewantin, they try to bring some, they are against this cause of primacy.
 [[start:3462902][end:3470266]] They try to advocate for systems that do have that, but they have a lot of more going on.
-[[start:3470368][end:3479210]] So that cannot be the only answer because those systems are not everywhere scientifically.
+[[start:3470368][end:3479210]] So that cannot be the only answer because those systems are not everywhere.

-58:00 [[start:3480450][end:3482590]] They don't have to be everywhere.
+58:00 [[start:3480450][end:3482590]] Scientifically they don't have to be everywhere.
 [[start:3483170][end:3488222]] That, for example, going back to the forestry.
-[[start:3488286][end:3504070]] So the realist is going to say that territory is valued property in the sense the instrumental is going to say, look as if it can be used as if but it's not necessarily value property.
+[[start:3488286][end:3504070]] So the realist is going to say that territory is valued property in the sense the instrumental is going to say, look as if it can be used as if but it's not necessarily valued property.
 [[start:3504220][end:3505158]] It doesn't matter.
 [[start:3505244][end:3514650]] You can say like, well, this terrain is seen from one perspective as value property, but it also has other uses around them.